 Email: [email protected]Democratisation and Parliamentary Practices

 Agnesa has completed bachelor studies at the University of Prishtina in the Department of Sociology.
 She is currently completing master studies in the same department, while a part of her master’s studies have pursued in the University of Graz, Austria with a scholarship from Erasmus +.
 Before engaging in KDI, Agnesa has been engaged at the Institute for Social Studies and Humanities within the Faculty of Philosophy.
-Since March 2016, Agnesa has joined the KDI team as Researcher / Monitor, in the project for monitoring the work of the Assembly of Kosovo and for monitoring the elections.
+Since March 2016, Agnesa has joined the KDI team in the project for monitoring the work of the Assembly of Kosovo and for monitoring the elections.

 Email:[email protected]Democratisation and Parliamentary Practices Free and Fair Elections